navikt/dp-saksbehandling-frontend/README.md

 Remember to duplicate `.env.example` and change the name to `.env` otherwise you'll likely receive this error message.

-Do not delete `.env.example` or `.gitignore` this file under any circumstance as it is vital for running necessary URLs for this application!

 ```
 TypeError: Invalid URL
     at new NodeError (node:internal/errors:393:5)